 When you choose to embrace your quirks, you’ll be pleasantly surprised to find that the people who care about you won’t mind – it might even make them love you more.

-“Those who mind don’t matter and those who matter won’t mind”
+“Be who you are and say what you feel, because those who mind don’t matter and those who matter won’t mind” Doctor Seuss

 Choose to love people first and then appreciate them for who they are, not who you want them to be.